 Is this different than the SKY program?

 Not really.
-It will encompass the same philosophy and pedagogy as the SKY program, however it will be for students in grades 8 to 10 and it will be on both day 1s and 2s.
+It will encompass the same philosophy and pedagogy as the SKY program for grades 11-12, however RAIL will be for students in grades 8 to 10 and it will be on both day 1s and 2s.

 Who’s it for?